BonanzaExtreme/AppDevProject/README.md

 API provider:
 https://zenquotes.io/

-Sources for the icons used in the application: https://www.freepik.com/
+Source for the icons used in the application: https://www.freepik.com/